Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 • limiting the amount of alcohol consumed, tobacco products, caffeine;

-Laughter and getting rid of negative factors
+Laughter and release negative factors

-Rejection bad habits
+Refusal bad habits

-Caffeine and nicotine are stimulants that keep the nervous system on its toes.
-Therefore, when using these products, a person becomes more sensitive to various factors and harder to bear stressful conditions.
-It should be noted that a sharp rejection of cigarettes and coffee is also stressful for the body, so the amount of caffeine and nicotine should be reduced gradually.
-Switching to decaffeinated coffee and weaker cigarettes is a good alternative.
+Caffeine and nicotine are stimulants that keep the nervous system on edge.
+Therefore, when consuming these products, a person becomes more sensitive to various factors and more difficult to tolerate stressful conditions.
+It should be noted that abruptly giving up cigarettes and coffee is also stressful for the body, so the amount of caffeine and nicotine should be reduced gradually.
+A good alternative is to switch to decaffeinated coffee and weaker cigarettes.

-In order to quickly cope with the treatment of this disease, the patient must comply with a number of provisions.
+To quickly cope with the treatment of this disease, the patient must comply with a number of provisions.

 • maintaining a certain level of humidity ( 60 – 70 percent);